whejy/myVault/README.md

 - Mobile responsive auto-scroll on article-list load that centers the articles to the viewport

-- Backend encryption for all usernames and passwords
+- Backend encryption for all usernames and passwords.
+Username/ Password fields excluded from Admin view

 For these reasons, I believe myVault satisfies the requirements for Distinctiveness and Complexity.